Risk Exposure Analysis: IIBF TIRM Ch 5 Free PDF 2026

 📊 1.
 Understanding Risk Exposure Analysis

-Example: If a bank holds ₹500 Cr in bonds and interest rates rise, it can estimate the loss using exposure analysis tools like VaR and stress tests.
+Example: If a bank holds ₹500 Cr in bonds and interest rates rise, it can estimate the loss using risk exposure analysis tools like Value at Risk (VaR) and stress tests.
+Such quantitative assessment helps banks pre-position capital buffers.

 🛡️ 2.
 Why Managing Risk Ensures Financial Stability

-Risk management isn’t about reducing costs—it’s about avoiding collapses and ensuring growth.
+Risk management isn’t about reducing costs—it’s about avoiding collapses and ensuring sustainable growth.

 • Boosts investor and public confidence